Moriawe/Smultronstallen/README.md

 The main activity in the app is the google maps where the user can mark out their own 'special places' and share it with their friends
 (or actually everyone who has the app since we never got to the point where you could add friends).

-When you create a new place you can chose to share a picture, a short text about it, the address (will be printed out from google)
+When you create a new place you can chose to share a picture, a short text about it and the address (will be printed out from google).
+The app will then print who created this 'Smultronstalle' and when so it can update the list of new places.

 API KEYS